 - 3While whisking constantly, slowly add the hot milk to the flour mixture until evenly combined and smooth.
 (It will get very thick when you first add the milk, then thin out.)

 - 4Return the saucepan to medium-high heat and while whisking constantly, cook until the sauce thickens and coats the back of a spoon, about 2 to 3 minutes.
-Stir in 1 tablespoon of the salt, taste, and add the remaining salt as desired.
+Stir in 1 tablespoon of the salt, taste, and season with additional salt if desired.
 Remove from the heat and set aside.

 - 1Bring a large pot of heavily salted water to a boil over high heat.
 Add the pasta and cook until it’s almost al dente (just on the edge of being underdone), then drain and rinse with cold water; set aside.
 (If you plan to top the mac ‘n’ cheese with panko and bake it, heat the oven to 400°F and arrange a rack in the middle.)